Want to dive into the map for yourself? You are warmly welcomed to join us at our next retreat:

 “I hate my body, with my droopy skin and stiff hips, I’ll never dance again!”

-Your task in separation
+Your task in Separation

-Is to take time out.
+Take time out.
 This will mean saying no to stuff, it’s good practice because you’re going to be no a lot more!
 Take time out to drift.
 Stare out of the window.
 Sleep.
 Do pretty much nothing (or that how it looks on the outside).

-The 2nd Chamber of Menopause
+Surrender – the 2nd Phase of Menopause

 “I was always doing to be a dancer but I never did it… I wonder why?”